Skip to main content

 2. Asynchronous Processing Thread - Which does the actual processing of the request.

-3. Selector/Poller Thread - Write the response back to client.
+3. Worker Thread - Write the response back to client.

-It's important to understand that the request servlet thread sends a callback method to asynchronous thread.
-The callback method which is on a different master thread is then called by asynchronous thread when the processing finishes and then the master thread places a task for the servlet thread pool to pickup the send response to the topic.
+It's important to understand that the request servlet thread sends the response object to asynchronous thread.
+The callback method on this object is then called by asynchronous thread when the processing finishes.
+This method then starts submits a task to worker thread pool to pickup the send response to the topic.
+See this for more details on thread communication.

 Spring DeferredResult